 He played All-Crow in college

 Little Red Crow-vette

 Weigh the Crows and Prawns

-Unlike many animal species who abandon their own kind when they become sick or injured, crows will help other crows in need – keeping them company, bringing them food, and protecting them from predators.
+Did you know, unlike many animal species that abandon their own kind when they become sick or injured, crows will help other crows in need – keeping them company, bringing them food, and protecting them from predators.